Kenneth O'Connor: Legal career

-In 1922, he left India and returned to England, where he was called to the London Bar in 1924 by Gray's Inn.
-After a short time practising at the London Bar, he became a partner in the firm of Drew & Napier in Singapore.
-In Singapore, he met and married Margaret Helen Wise, the eldest daughter of the rubber planter Percy Furlong Wise, of the Devonshire dynasty.
-As Chairman of the Straits Settlements Association, O'Connor played a key role in planning the civilian evacuation of the island in the event of a Japanese invasion.
-He escaped from Singapore in a small, open sailing boat with unsuitable sails and a children's atlas for navigation.
-Despite these impediments, with three others, he successfully sailed to Sumatra.
+In 1922, O'Connor took the life-changing decision to return to England to train as a barrister.
+He was admitted to Gray's Inn and was called to the London Bar in 1924.
+He practiced at the London bar for a few years, then went out to Singapore, where he worked as an advocate until 1941, becoming a partner in the firm of Drew & Napier.
+He was Chairman of the Straits Settlements Association in the late 1930s and played a key role in planning the civilian evacuation of the island in the event of a Japanese invasion.
+Having already sent his wife and children to Australia for their safety, before the arrival of the Japanese with three other men he escaped from Singapore in a small open sailing boat, with only a school atlas for navigation.
+Despite these limitations, the men successfully sailed to Sumatra.
 O'Connor later wrote a short account of this adventure, entitled Four Men in a Boat.
-He had already evacuated his young family (Anthony, born 1933 and Hugh, born 1940) to Australia, where he later joined them.
+By August 1942 he had joined his family in Adelaide.